Medical expert of the article

 Who to contact?

-According to modern ideas, the treatment of renal amyloidosis is a reduction in the number of progenitor proteins (or, if possible, their removal) in order to slow or stop the progression of the disease.
-An unfavorable prognosis for the natural course of amyloidosis justifies the use of some aggressive medicinal regimens or other radical measures (high-dose chemotherapy followed by autologous stem cell transplantation in patients with AL-amyloidosis).
+According to modern concepts, treatment of renal amyloidosis is a reduction in the amount of precursor proteins (or, if possible, their removal) in order to slow down or stop the progression of the disease.
+The unfavorable prognosis in the natural course of amyloidosis justifies the use of some aggressive drug regimens or other radical measures (high-dose chemotherapy followed by autologous stem cell transplantation in patients with AL amyloidosis).

 The clinical improvement that can be achieved with these types of renal amyloidosis treatment is to stabilize or restore the function of vital organs, as well as to prevent further generalization of the process, which increases the life expectancy of patients.
-The morphological criterion of the effectiveness of treatment of amyloidosis of the kidneys is the reduction of amyloid deposits in tissues, which can now be estimated using radioisotope scintigraphy with a serum beta-component.
-In addition to the main therapeutic regimens, treatment of renal amyloidosis should include symptomatic methods aimed at reducing the severity of congestive circulatory insufficiency, arrhythmias, edematous syndrome, correction of arterial hypotension or hypertension.
+The morphological criterion for the effectiveness of renal amyloidosis treatment is considered to be a decrease in amyloid deposits in tissues, which can currently be assessed using radioisotope scintigraphy with a serum beta component.
+In addition to the main therapeutic regimens, the treatment of renal amyloidosis should include symptomatic methods aimed at reducing the severity of congestive circulatory failure, arrhythmias, edema syndrome, and correction of arterial hypotension or hypertension.

 Forecast

-Amyloidosis of the kidneys is characterized by a steadily progressing course.
-The prognosis of kidney amyloidosis depends on the type of amyloid, the degree of involvement of various organs, mainly the heart and kidneys, the presence and nature of the predisposing disease.
+Renal amyloidosis is characterized by a steadily progressive course.
+The prognosis of renal amyloidosis depends on the type of amyloid, the degree of involvement of various organs, mainly the heart and kidneys, the presence and nature of the predisposing disease.

-With AL-type amyloidosis, the prognosis is most serious.
-According to the Mayo Clinic, the average life expectancy of patients with this type of amyloidosis is only 13.2 months, a 5-year survival rate of 7%, a 10-year survival rate of only 1%.
-The lowest life-span was observed in patients with congestive circulatory failure (6 months) and orthostatic arterial hypotension (8 months).
-The life expectancy of patients with nephrotic syndrome is an average of 16 months.
+The prognosis for AL amyloidosis is the most serious.
+According to the Mayo Clinic, the average life expectancy of patients with this type of amyloidosis is only 13.2 months, 5-year survival is 7%, 10-year survival is only 1%.
+At the same time, the lowest life expectancy is noted in patients with congestive circulatory failure (6 months) and orthostatic arterial hypotension (8 months).
+The life expectancy of patients with nephrotic syndrome is on average 16 months.

-In the presence of myeloma, the prognosis of AL-type amyloidosis worsens, the life expectancy of patients is shortened (5 months).
-The most frequent causes of death of patients with AL-type amyloidosis are heart failure and heart rhythm disorders (48%), uremia (15%), sepsis and infection (8%).
-Despite the fact that death from uremia is noted much less often than from cardiac causes, chronic renal failure of varying severity is recorded in more than 60% of the deceased.
+In the presence of myeloma disease, the prognosis of AL-type amyloidosis worsens, the life expectancy of patients is shortened (5 months).
+The most common causes of death in patients with AL-type amyloidosis are heart failure and cardiac arrhythmia (48%), uremia (15%), sepsis and infections (8%).
+Despite the fact that death from uremia is noted much less frequently than from cardiac causes, chronic renal failure of varying severity is recorded in more than 60% of the deceased.